 - Adjustable motion compenstation

 Nitpicking the XGIMI Elfin

 For those that don’t read Pocketables, understand that everything gets nitpicked.
 I’ve never met a perfect product, although I’ve come close.
 The XGIMI Elfin is close.
 I put the nitpicking at the top so if these are game killers for you it’s here.

 Netflix certification is the first issue here.
-You will find some projectors with Netflix certification, but unfortunately at the moment the Elfin is not among those.
+You will find some projectors claim Netflix certification, but unfortunately at the moment the Elfin is not among those. (as of August 2022 I haven’t found a certified one, just ones that use third party apps to make Netflix work.)
 While it’s Android TV certified, Netflix is their own thing.
 I’ve gone down the rabbit hole of reading about Netflix certification and all I can say is it’s complicated and some have it, some don’t, and I’ve been told that XGIMI is trying.
 You can get Netflix up and running by installing a third party Netflix client or attaching a Chromecast, Fire Stick, etc to the back of it.

 Not a huge fan of the power adapter.
 It plus the Elfin’s heat are slightly noticeable.
 Laptop brick style power adapter also makes mounting the Elfin a little more challenging.

 No option for a detachable power pack?
 I can take and make my own power if need be but we’re going to be using this at a school talent show for kids who tangle up in wires if they’re located within 200 feet.
 I’d love an option for those times when you’re wanting to set up with no power.
 65 Watt power consumption, should be able to handle that.

 The XGIMI Elfin screams portability – perhaps a tote of some sort?
 Protective lens slide?